Zaggen/def-type/README.md

 **This module is in active development, and still in beta, do not use in production.... yet**

 ## A Multiple composable inheritance module for js
-def-inc (define-include) is an npm module that allows you to easily define Objects or classes that can inherit from multiple objects or "classes", and lets you to choose which attributes you inherit (Pick/omit/delegate).
+def-inc (define-incorporated) is an npm module that allows you to easily define Objects or classes that can inherit from multiple objects or "classes", and lets you to choose which attributes you merge/inherit (Pick/omit/delegate).
 It also allows you to work with true privacy with almost the same syntax.

 ## Installation
 `npm install def-inc --save`